Dominica: Government

 Dominica is a parliamentary democracy within the Commonwealth of Nations.
 The capital is Roseau.
-The Commonwealth of Dominica is one of the Caribbean's few republics.
-The president is the head of state, while executive power rests with the cabinet, headed by the prime minister.
-The unicameral parliament consists of the 30-member House of Assembly, which consists of 21 directly elected members and nine senators, who may either be appointed by the president or elected by the other members of the House of Assembly.
+Dominica is one of the Caribbean's few republics.
+The head of state is an indirectly elected president, while executive power rests with the cabinet, headed by the prime minister.
+The unicameral parliament consists of the 30-member House of Assembly, which consists of 21 directly elected members, and 9 senators who may either be appointed by the president or elected by the other members of the House of Assembly.

-Unlike other former British colonies in the region, Dominica was never a Commonwealth realm, instead becoming a republic on independence.
+Unlike other former British colonies in the region, Dominica has never been a Commonwealth realm, instead becoming a republic on independence.
 Dominica is a full and participating member of the Caribbean Community (CARICOM) and the Organisation of Eastern Caribbean States (OECS).

 Dominica is also a member of the International Criminal Court, with a Bilateral Immunity Agreement of protection with the US military, as covered under Article 98.
 In January 2008, Dominica joined the Bolivarian Alternative for the Americas.